 A bit more of that New Orleans magic?
 I think so.

 Curiosity got the best of me earlier this year, and I decided to research this potential Hansen connection.
 As I learned about Ivar, I wondered how he felt when he married Rebecca.
 Did he worry that the family would see him as an interloper?
 He had grown up in Norway, and surely had very little in common with a family that had lived in the deep south for centuries.

-Ivar’s bride, Rebecca Minor Colomb, was the daughter of James and Rebekah Gustine (Minor) Colomb .
-Her family had deep roots in Louisiana and Mississippi.
+Ivar’s bride, Rebecca Minor Colomb, was the daughter of James and Rebekah Gustine (Minor) Colomb, and her family had deep roots in Louisiana and Mississippi .
 Rebecca was the great-great-granddaughter of Major Henry Chotard, who served as an aide to General Andrew Jackson during the Battle of New Orleans .
 She was also the great-great-granddaughter of Stephen “Don Estevan” Minor, the first president of the Bank of Mississippi, and she was the great-granddaughter of William Minor, plantation owner and – wait a minute – Union sympathizer ?

 In society terms, Ivar married up when he married Rebecca.

 I wondered if Ivar knew any of these details.
 Much has been written about the Minor family recently, but did Rebecca ever tell her husband about her family?